Howd-Linsley House

-The Howd-Linsley House is a historic house at 1795 Middletown Avenue in the Northford area of North Branford, Connecticut.
+The Howd-Linsley House is a historic house at 1795 Middletown Avenue CT 17 in the Northford area of North Branford, Connecticut.
 Built in 1705, it is a candidate as the oldest surviving building in the town, and a good example of period residential architecture.
 It was listed on the National Register of Historic Places in 1986.

 Description and history

-The Howd-Linsley House is located in northern North Branford, on the south side of Middletown Avenue (Connecticut Route 17) at its junction with Sol's Path, a private lane.
-It is oriented facing west toward the lane on 2 acre of land.
+The Howd-Linsley House is located in Northern North Branford, on the South Side of Middletown Avenue (CT 17) at its Junction with Sol's Path, a private lane.
+It is oriented facing West toward the lane on 2 acre of land.
 It is a 2 1/2-story wood-frame structure, with a gabled roof, central chimney, and clapboarded exterior.
 The rear roof face extends to the first floor, giving the house a classic New England saltbox profile.
 The front facade has an irregular arrangement of windows around a center entrance, which is simply framed and sheltered by a projecting hood.
 The interior retains many original finishes, and exposes some of its main framing elements, allowing a construction sequence to be reconstructed.

 A core portion of the house was probably built early in the century, circa 1705, including its massive chimney, with the lean-to added later.
 The architecture details suggest expansion was completed spanning different eras of the 18th century.
 The building underwent a restoration in 1928, when a number of 19th-century additions were removed.